Acoustic neuromaVestibular schwannoma; Tumor - acoustic; Cerebellopontine angle tumor; Angle tumor; Hearing loss - acoustic; Tinnitus - acoustic

 - Test of hearing and brainstem function (brainstem auditory evoked response)

 Many acoustic neuromas are small and grow very slowly.
-Small tumors with few or no symptoms may be followed,especially in older patients.
+Small tumors with few or no symptoms may be watched for changes, especially in older people.
 Regular MRI scans will be done.

 Removing an acoustic neuroma is more commonly done for: